open-telemetry/opentelemetry-go/website_docs/libraries.md

 ## Available packages

-A full list of instrumentation libraries available can be found in the [OpenTelementry registry](https://opentelemetry.io/registry/?language=go&component=instrumentation).
+A full list of instrumentation libraries available can be found in the [OpenTelemetry registry](https://opentelemetry.io/registry/?language=go&component=instrumentation).

 ## Next steps

-Instrumentation libraries can do things like generate telemtry data for inbound and outbound HTTP requests, but they don't instrument your actual application.
+Instrumentation libraries can do things like generate telemetry data for inbound and outbound HTTP requests, but they don't instrument your actual application.

 To get richer telemetry data, use [manual instrumentatiion]({{< relref "manual" >}}) to enrich your telemetry data from instrumentation libraries with instrumentation from your running application.